 - Year Published: will return results that were published in the year that is entered (only one year can be searched at a time).

-- Start Year: will return results that were published in or after the year that was searched.
+- Published starting in: will return results that were published in or after the year that was searched.

-- Publication Type: type the broad publication type that you are interested in (Article, Book, Book Chapter, Pamphlet, Patent, Report, Speech, Thesis, Videorecording, Website, Conference Paper)
+Publication Type: select the broad publication type that you are interested in (Article, Book, Book Chapter, Pamphlet, Patent, Report, Speech, Thesis, Videorecording, Website, Conference Paper).

-- Publication Subtype: type the narrower publication type that you are interested in ((Federal Government Series, State/Local Government Series, Organization Series, Other Government Series, USGS Numbered Series, USGS Unnumbered Series, USGS Data Website, Website, Other Report, Journal Article, Bibliography, Conference publication, Handbook, Instruction, Monograph, Letter, Newspaper Article, Abstract or summary, Conference Paper, Poster, Review, Database-nonspatial, Database-spatial, Book Chapter, Pamphlet, Patent, Speech, Thesis, Videorecording)
+- Publication Subtype: select the narrower publication type that you are interested in (Federal Government Series, State/Local Government Series, Organization Series, Other Government Series, USGS Numbered Series, USGS Unnumbered Series, USGS Data Website, Website, Other Report, Journal Article, Bibliography, Conference Publication, Handbook, Instruction, Monograph, Letter, Newspaper Article, Abstract or summary, Conference Paper, Poster, Review, Database-nonspatial, Database-spatial, Book Chapter, Pamphlet, Patent, Speech, Thesis, Videorecording).

-- Report Series: type the series (journal title or report series) that the publication is associated with.
+- Series Name: type and select the series (journal title or report series) that the publication is associated with.

 - Report Number: Enter the exact number of the report that you are looking for.